aixaria0/vqe-analyzer/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Status](https://img.shields.io/badge/status-active-success.svg)

+## About the Author

+**Aria Fani** is a researcher and developer with a passion for quantum computing and artificial intelligence.
+With a background in AI security and bioinformatics, Aria is dedicated to creating open-source tools that make complex technologies accessible to a broader audience.

+Connect with Aria on [LinkedIn](https://www.linkedin.com/in/ariafani).

 ## Overview

-The VQE Optimization Analyzer is a web-based interactive tool designed to help researchers, students, and quantum computing enthusiasts understand and visualize the behavior of Variational Quantum Eigensolver algorithms across different use cases.
+The VQE Optimization Analyzer is a web-based interactive tool designed to help researchers, students, and quantum computing enthusiasts understand and visualize the behavior of Variational Quantum[...]

 ## Features